-I am currently a PhD Candidate in Engineering Sciences and Applied Mathematics at Northwestern University.
+I am currently a Postdoctoral Research Fellow at the Center of the Study of Complex Systems at the University of Michigan.
 I am interested in studying nonlinear phenomena that arise in social and physical systems.

 I use dynamical systems in order to model social and biological phenomena!

 In this project, we investigated competition of firms in market via advertising.
 We showed that under a small number of assumptions that firms will naturally split off into a name-brand group, which advertises at a high rate and generic brand group, which advertises virtually nothing.

 In-progress: J.D.
 Johnson, A. Redlich, D.M.
 Abrams ``A Minimal Mathematical Model for Free Market Competition Through Advertising''

 Here we developed a mathematical model to provide an argument as to how anisogamy, having sex cells of different sizes between the mating types, arose from an isogamous population, a population having the same size of sex cells.

 J.D.
 Johnson, N.L.
 White, A. Kangabire, D.M.
 Abrams "A Dynamical Model for the Origin of Anisogamy."
 Journal of Theoretical Biology 521 (2021): 110669;

 To describe synchrony of oscillators (e.g. neurons, flashing of fireflies, etc.), typically a mathematical model with attractive coupling is used.
 This usually leads to all the oscillators in agreement, but here we showed that we can get multiple groups of oscillators in agreement if we used repulsive coupling.

 Publications: J.D.
 Johnson, D.M.
 Abrams ``A Coupled Oscillator Model for the Origin of Bimodality and Multimodality''.
 Chaos 29, 073120 (2019)

 Research: Multimodality in Social and Biological Systems